 Anchor

 • evidence of faculty support (faculty vote, memo, etc.),

-• faculty roster form (required for all types of proposals)
+• faculty roster form (required for all types of proposals),

 Once the form is completed, click “Save and Start Workflow.”

 The proposed academic program change will go through various steps in an internal workflow before it is sent to the Board of Trustees and ACHE.
 Through these various stages, the proposed change can be rolled back to a previous stage in the workflow for changes or additional information.
 In addition, several notifications will be sent once you click “Save and Start Workflow.”
 This is to alert relevant departments about the proposed academic change.
-Once the proposed change has successfully navigated the workflow, the form and attachments will be sent to the Provost’s Office and President for final approval.
-A packet with all forms and attachments will be to be sent to the Board of Trustees from the Provost’s Office.
-Once approved by the Board of Trustees, the UA System Office will submit the packet to ACHE.
-UA’s liaisons to the Board and ACHE will update CIM when external approvals are made.
+Once the proposed change has successfully navigated the workflow, the form and attachments will be sent to the Provost’s Office and President for approval.
+A packet with all forms and attachments will be to be sent to the UA System Office to be submitted to the Board of Trustees.
+Once approved by the Board of Trustees, the packet will be submitted to ACHE.
+UA’s liaison to the Board and ACHE will update CIM when external approvals are made.

+Anchor